"They've Stolen My GPL-Licensed Model!": Toward Standardized and Transparent Model Licensing

 \section{MG Analyzer}

-This section aims to introduce the specific design of MG Analyzer by exploring three questions: \emph{(i) How can we represent the workflows of ML projects? (ii) How do we establish a mapping from license text to reasonable rules? (iii) What types of license compliance issues can arise in ML projects, and how can we detect them?} Before delving into the detailed design that answers these questions, we first provide an overview that serves as a roadmap for this section.
+This section aims to introduce the specific design of MG Analyzer by exploring three questions: \emph{(i) How should we represent the workflows of ML projects to facilitate license-related noncompliance analysis? (ii) How do we establish a mapping from license text to reasonable rules? (iii) What types of license compliance issues can arise in ML projects, and how can we detect them?} Before delving into the detailed design that answers these questions, we first provide an overview that serves as a roadmap for this section.
 As illustrated in Figure~\ref{fig:framework}, the process of MG Analyzer is divided into three main parts: Construction, Reasoning, and Analysis.

 In the \textbf{Construction Stage}, user-input workflow descriptions (written in Python) are converted into an RDF graph (saved as \emph{gen.ttl} in Turtle format) that contains the base information of the workflow.
 This conversion is achieved with the help of RDFLib~\cite{Krech_RDFLib_2023} and the \emph{MG Vocabulary}, which is part of our analyzer.
 RDFLib provides an API for writing RDF graphs, while the MG Vocabulary defines the specific semantics to represent the concepts and dependencies in ML projects.
 Then, we apply reasoning rules (written in Notation3~\cite{arndt2023notation3}) for the complete workflow construction using the EYE reasoner~\cite{verborgh2015drawing}.
 The reasoner concludes new properties that represent the input and output chains between components, followed by further reasoning to identify the \emph{compositional dependencies} among them (reflecting Question (i); see Section~\ref{sec:wf} for details).